Now that your program allows the user to draw, the next step is to turn it into a game.

 Click the checkbox next to "answer" to display the answer stored inside.

-If you enter a word like, "banana," then the word banana gets stored inside the answer
+If you enter a word like, "banana," then the word banana gets stored inside the answer variable.

 If you try again and enter something else, the new answer replaces the old.